JamesCarvell/Room-Booking-Webapp/README.md

 ## To Do:

+* Prevent booking if includes unavailable dates
+* Choose a room for booking & shuffle future bookings if needed
+* Change duration to not include start date (one night stay duration = 0)

 ### forms.py
-* add proper validators & fields for variables instead of all StringField
+* Add proper validators & fields for variables instead of all StringField

-### server.py
-* pass new booking from index.html to db.json

 ### calendar_script.js
 * Add inner-date css class to dates between start and end date